Ho-ho-how to Keep Your Power Bill Low This Christmas

 4. Get outdoors

 New Zealand weather is a fickle mistress but - at the risk of jinxing things - the holiday season is usually the best time of year to get out and enjoy the beautiful scenery the country has to offer.
-Whether you hit the beach for the day, take the kids camping or simply set up the Christmas lunch outside in the fresh air, getting outdoors is a great way to get some Vitamin D in your bones while reducing the amount of power you use on lighting, air conditioning and other electronics.
+Whether you hit the beach for the day, take the kids camping or simply set up the Christmas lunch outside in the fresh air, getting outdoors is a great way to get some Vitamin D while reducing the amount of power you use on lighting, air conditioning and other electronics.

 Want to give your household the gift of cheaper electricity this Christmas?
 Get in touch with Pulse Energy and find out how much money you could be saving every month on your power bill.